EleDiaz/LibSql.Bindings/README.md

 # LibSql.Bindings

 Bindings in progress for the Rust library [libsql](https://github.com/tursodatabase/libsql), designed to integrate with .NET.

-This library takes a different approach than [https://github.com/tvandinther/libsql-client-dotnet](https://github.com/tvandinther/libsql-client-dotnet), although both are based on c-bindings of libSql, I had added some modifications to those bindings, and this project don't use **csbindgen** tooling, although I wouldn't mind to be added back, if it was able to generate files like my *FFI.cs
+This library takes a different approach than [https://github.com/tvandinther/libsql-client-dotnet](https://github.com/tvandinther/libsql-client-dotnet).
+Although both are based on C bindings of libSQL, I have made some modifications to those bindings, removing some wrapper types (no idea what practical use can have for C#) and filling all the missing API.

+This project doesn't use the **csbindgen** tooling, though I wouldn't mind adding it back if it could generate files like my *FFI.cs.

-So, the idea is to provide a simple base to work with, without having to deal with minor marshalling issues around the FFI.
-And that is why the usage of **LibraryImport** from **.NET 7**, SafeHandler API where is possible.
+The goal is to provide a simple foundation to work with, avoiding minor marshalling issues around the FFI.
+That's why I'm using **LibraryImport** from **.NET 7** and the **SafeHandle** API where possible.

 ## Build Instructions